gregglind/jw-dl-script/README.md

+# Download link fixer Bookmarklet

+Here it is:

 ## Problem Description

 > I need a basic Greasemonkey script (or browser extension/add-on for any Mac browser but would prefer Firefox) to facilitate simpler downloads of materials for a job I do.
 > I get links in this format: https://example.com/details/jessamynwest0000unse_p2k4/page/n7/mode/2up